 The review could take the City up to six months to complete prior to submitting the outcome of the review to the Local Government Advisory Board for its consideration.
 The review involves the preparation of a discussion paper and consultation with the community prior to Council agreeing on a preferred option and submitting that option to the Local Government Advisory Board.
 Any option to change the City's existing ward boundaries or councillor representation levels is likely to take effect from the 2023 local government elections.
+It is therefore recommended that Council:

-- 1 AGREES to conduct a review of the City of Joondalup ward names, boundaries and councillor representation levels in accordance with Schedule 2.2 of the Local Government Act 1995; - 2 SEEKS public submissions on the discussion paper forming Attachment 1 to this Report;

-3 NOTES a further report will be presented to Council following the completion of the statutory public consultation process as required by Schedule 2.2 of the Local Government Act 1995.
+- 1 AGREES to conduct a review of the City of Joondalup ward names, boundaries and councillor representation levels in accordance with Schedule 2.2 of the Local Government Act 1995; - 2 SEEKS public submissions on the discussion paper forming Attachment 1 to Report CJ027-03/21; - 3 NOTES a further report will be presented to Council following the completion of the statutory public consultation process as required by Schedule 2.2 of the Local Government Act 1995.